 Fight or Flight: When a patient remains in an agitated emotional state, (i.e. “fight or flight”) where anger or fear and anxiety are the prevailing emotions, not only does the effectiveness of treatment decline, but the body’s reaction to these emotions (i.e increased cortisol, reduced dopamine levels, etc.) can cause the overall health of the patient to deteriorate.

 Analysis Paralysis: Another cognitive state that can cause treatment disruption is over-analysis of a treatment itself.
 Some patients spend so much time analyzing their treatment options that they never actually attempt a particular treatment because they continue second-guessing its effectiveness.
-Some patients never actually start treatment because they are concerned about herxheimer or die-off symptoms, yet they experience similar symptoms even though they are not on treatment.
+Some patients never actually start treatment because they are concerned about herxheimer or die-off symptoms, or they have a limited budget and are worried about making the wrong choice of treatment.
 Some patients torpedo their treatment’s effectiveness by not giving it enough time to work because they are analyzing every symptom they have on an hourly basis.
 Other patients pay for expensive diagnostic tests to “see where they are” in their wellness and then discontinue their current protocol in favor of another they’ve never tried before.
+This ongoing second-guessing can cause patients to leapfrog from treatment to treatment without giving any single protocol a chance to work.
 Patients should understand that treating Lyme disease effectively takes time and that even the most effective protocols with the best track records (i.e. Cowden & Buhner protocols) can take as much as six months of steady treatment before a patient notices significant improvement.

 Expecting treatment improvement while ignoring toxin buildup caused from die off action is like continuously filling a balloon with air and not expecting it to burst.
 Toxins and inflammation-causing cytokines that are naturally released during the pathogen destruction that happens in most treatment can build up over time, lodge in a patient’s fat cells and tissue, and cause long-term symptoms even after a patient discontinues treatment.
 Special efforts need to be taken to remove these fat-soluble toxins (click here to read more about that), but if a patient is regularly detoxing during treatment, the buildup of long-term toxins can be avoided and the patient can stay on treatment with less discomfort.